 Let’s say you want to earn a million dollars in sales.
 Start with a million dollars and figure out what it would take, monthly, to earn that much.

 Then, still working backward, create benchmarks for incremental success until you get to the lowest, or first, benchmark level.
+Use this knowledge as a guide to your daily activity.

 Having a DIY mentality is often looked down upon.
 However, in business, it’s very beneficial to try to do a lot of the work yourself.

 The fewer people you have to hire in the formative years, the more money you can put into your business.
+Also, keeping small and learning the processes yourself first, will allow for you to be better at management when the time comes to hire and scale.

 Using apps and software programs that help improve efficiency and make complex tasks like accounting simpler to do can free up your time and resources for things like marketing, product development, and content curation.

-Your industry is probably saturated with businesses who have been doing what you do or selling what you sell.
+Your industry is probably saturated with online businesses who have been doing what you do or selling what you sell.

-However, only you have the specific expertise that makes your version of your business unique.
+However, only you have the specific expertise that makes your version of your online business unique.
 Know where your strengths are and double down in those areas.

 For example, if you develop software and you are capable of creating a number of products but you know you excel in financial management apps, put the majority of your effort and money into those apps.